Implant Exchange Surgery in Granite Bay

 That’s a perfectly good reason to consider breast revision.
 In fact, most revision procedures are performed for aesthetic reasons.

 - Want larger implants?
-Dr. Clark will help you understand what degree of size increase will help you boost your cup size safely and still look natural.
+Our surgeons will help you understand what degree of size increase will help you boost your cup size safely and still look natural.

 - Want smaller implants?
-She’ll explain your options, which may include a breast lift to help you retain a natural breast shape and remove excess skin so your new, smaller breasts won’t sag.
+They’ll explain your options, which may include a breast lift to help you retain a natural breast shape and remove excess skin so your new, smaller breasts won’t sag.

 - Want to swap saline for silicone?
-Dr. Clark helps many patients do just that.
+Our surgeons help many patients do just that.
 If you have older saline implants, switching to silicone can help you enjoy a softer breast with lower risk of rupture.

 Contact us today to schedule your personal consultation complete with implant sizing session